alex-dna-tech/wail2ban/PRD.md

   - Power users securing personal or small business systems

 - **Key User Flows**
-  1. Configure event IDs and thresholds in the script or config file
+  1. Configure event IDs and thresholds in the script by the variables
   2. Run the script with administrative privileges
   3. Monitor logs and firewall actions
   4. Manage bans via command-line options or GUI (future enhancement)